-COMMENTS OF THE COMPTROLLER AND AUDITOR GENERAL OF INDIA UNDER SECTION 143(6) (b) OF THE COMPANIES ACT, 2013 ON THE FINANCIAL STATEMENTS OF IFCI VENTURE CAPITAL FUNDSLIMITED FOR THE YEAR ENDED 31 MARCH 2022
+COMMENTS OF THE COMPTROLLER AND AUDITOR GENERAL OF INDIA UNDER SECTION 143(6) (b) OF THE COMPANIES ACT, 2013 ON THE FINANCIAL STATEMENTS OF IFCI VENTURE CAPITAL FUNDS LIMITED FOR THE YEAR ENDED 31 MARCH 2023

-The preparation of financial statements of IFCI Venture Capital Funds Limited for the year ended 31 March 2022 in accordance with the financial reporting framework prescribed under the Companies Act, 2013 is the responsibility of the management of the Company.
-The Statutory Auditor appointed by the Comptroller and Auditor General of India under Section 139(5) of the Act is responsible for expressing opinion on the financial statements under Section 143 of the Act based on independent audit in accordance with the standards on auditing prescribed under Section 143(10) of the Act.
-This is stated to have been done by them vide their Revised Audit Report dated 01 September 2022 which supersedes their earlier Audit Report dated 23 May 2022.
+The preparation of financial statements of IFCl Venture Capital Funds Limited for the year ended 31 March 2023 in accordance with the financial reporting framework prescribed under the Companies Act, 2013 (Act) is the responsibility of the management of the company.
+The statutory auditor appointed by the Comptroller and Auditor General of India under section 139 (5) of the Act is responsible for expressing opinion on the financial statements under section 143 of the Act based on independent audit in accordance with the standards on auditing prescribed under section 143(10) of the Act.
+This is stated to have been done by them vide their Audit Report dated 18 May 2023.

-I, on behalf of the Comptroller and Auditor General of India, have conducted a supplementary audit of the financial statements of IFCI Venture Capital Funds Limited for the year ended 31 March 2022 under Section 143(6)(a) of the Act.
-This supplementary audit has been carried out independently without access to the working papers of the Statutory Auditor and is limited primarily to inquiries of the Statutory Auditor and Company personnel and a selective examination of some of the accounting records.
-The Audit Report has been revised by the statutory auditor to give effect to twelve of my audit observations raised during supplementary audit.
+I, on behalf of the Comptroller and Auditor General of India, have conducted a supplementary audit of the financial statements of IFCI Venture Capital Funds Limited for the year ended 31 March 2023 under section 143(6)(a) of the Act.
+This supplementary audit has been carried out independently without access to the working papers of the statutory auditors and is limited primarily to inquiries of the statutory auditors and company personnel and a selective examination of some of the accounting records.

-In addition, I would like to highlight the following significant matters under Section 143(6)(b) of the Act which have come to my attention and which in my view are necessary for enabling a better understanding of the financial statements and the related audit report:
+Based on my supplementary audit, I would like to highlight the following significant matter under section 143(6)(b) of the Act which have come to my attention and which in my view is necessary for enabling a better understanding of the financial statements and the related audit report:

-A. Comment on Profitability
+Comment on Profitability